Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 ERROR File Not Found

-#### Error messages
+#### Error codes and descriptions

 Error's status code is returned, not description.
-The client prints a verbose message depending on the status code.
+The client prints an verbose error message depending on the error's status code.

 Error messages below are in the following format: statuscode sp statusname

 ##### 101 fileNotFound

 The server does not have the requested file.
-For example, the server has cat.jpg, but the client requests dog.jpg.
+For example, the server has cat.jpg, but the client requested dog.jpg.

 ##### 102 unknownMethod

 The requested method is unknown.
-See known methods above (LIST etc.).
+See known methods above (LIST, DOWNLOAD).

 ##### 103 malformedRequest

 The request is malformed.
-For example, DOWNLOADfile is malformed, single space is required.
+For example, "DOWNLOADfile" is malformed, a single space is required.

-## The client side errors
+## Client side errors

 Some errors can occur without ERROR response.
 For example, if the client cannot connect to the server, the server cannot response.
 The error is printed to the CLI.